mark8m/course-docs/docs/project-expectations.md

 Please use the repository provided by the teaching team.

-All repos should be owned by CMPUT401-UAlberta, so if you need additional repos, please ask your TA to create any additional repos you need and add you to them.
+All repos should be owned by UAlberta-CMPUT401, so if you need additional repos, please ask your TA to create any additional repos you need and add you to them.
 This so if a student drops, deletes their github, or we need to revist something after the end of the semester.
 (Instructors are required to keep assignments & exams for 1 year in case of grade appeals or cheating, etc.).

+## Third Party Applications and Github Integrations

+Third party applications and Github integrations such as Jira are generally not allowed in this course.

+All marking will be done on work in your Github repository, not on any third party tool usage.

+REMEMBER: A big part of this course is focusing on MVP.
+That means not spending too much time on tooling.

+If there is a strong case for a third party application or Github integration, send an e-mail to the teaching team.

 ## Meeting Minutes